callmenick/Draw-Fill-SVG/README.md

 ## Replaying The Animation

 In the plugin, I created a public `replay` function that restarts the animation from the beginning.
 This can be called easily on any new instance of the object.
-There's a demo below to see how this works, so sit tight!
+There's some demo code below to see how this works, so sit tight!

-## Dependencies

-It goes without saying that this plugin will only work in browsers that support SVGs and transitions.
-I also used Modernizr's `prefixed()` extension for cross-browser transition end events.
-This is my preferred method.

-Another important point to note is that this plugin targets ONLY paths in the SVG, and not any other basic shapes like `circle` or `rect`.
-In order for the plugin to work properly, please convert all shapes to paths.

 ## Sample HTML